An original recipe from Kate Hackworthy’s debut cookbook Veggie Desserts + Cake.

 Vegetable desserts can be so much more than just carrot cake, as food-writer Kate Hackworthy of award-winning Veggie Desserts shows us with her debut cookbook Veggie Desserts + Cakes.
 Published by Pavilion Books on the 3rd of August 2017 this stunning manuscript pushes far beyond the boundaries of traditional carrot cake.
 She puts vegetables into scrumptious cakes, muffins, biscuits, tarts and pastries, brownies and even ice cream Kate shows us that vegetables can be the stars of the show, not just a hidden ingredient.

-There are over 60 original recipes in this book from the pea and vanilla cake with lemon icing shown here, to sweet potato and salted hazelnut cookies, carrot gingerbread, mascarpone tart with beetroot pastry, carrot meringue pie to chocolate cauliflower ice lollies with pistachio dust (I’ made these when she first blogged them, they’re amazing!).
+There are over 60 original recipes in this book from the pea and vanilla cake with lemon icing shown here, to kale cake, sweet potato and salted hazelnut cookies, carrot gingerbread, mascarpone tart with beetroot pastry, carrot meringue pie to chocolate cauliflower ice lollies with pistachio dust (I’ made these when she first blogged them, they’re amazing!).

 Vegetables bring moisture and a natural sweetness to baking, meaning you can often use less refined sugar and fat, resulting in a great-tasting treat.